tonethar/IGME-330-Spring-2020/projects/project-2.md

     - where appropriate, HTML controls should have labels with `for` attributes to make UI element selection easier
     - be sure that the default settings of these controls results in an app that starts up in a visually pleasing state
     - Required Controls:
-      - the controls that we added in the Audio Visualizer exercises (play/pause button and volume slideer )
+      - the controls that we added in the Audio Visualizer exercises (play/pause button, volume slider and "Fullscreen" button)
       - a progress indicator - either in digital format such as `01:22` or as a graphical playhead or something non-standard
       - at least 2 additional sliders
       - at least 3 checkboxes
       - at least 1 radio button group
       - a way to choose between at least 3 distinct audio tracks (ideally, find your own tracks and don't reuse what we gave you)
-      - A "fullscreen" button
+      - give the user the ability to view both the frequency AND the waveform data (not necessarily simultaneously)
+      - add at least one additional audio effect node (besides the analyser and gain nodes that were given to you in the HW), and give the user the ability to manipulate it.
+Be sure that the effect is *aesthetically pleasing* and not merely tacked on to meet a requirement

 4) Ideas for optional controls:
       - Make your entire UI minimalist by using dat.gui instead of standard DOM controls --> http://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage
       - Mouse control (clicking or moving the mouse changes how the visualizer looks)